ELFREELAND/minecraft_sheep/README.md

 $G'=kG(1-G)$

-If we multiply by A, we can express the rate of change of the total grass area:
+Let's define the pasture size A \[m<sup>2</sup>].
+If we multiply the above equation by A, we can express the rate of change of the total grass area:

 $AG'= kAG(1-G)$

 ### Putting it together
 But wait - G' is also affected by the flock eating the grass.
-After the flock has been munching for a while, the rate at which the flock is eating should be equal to NRG.
-This is equal to AG', the rate at which grass is regrowing.
+After the flock has been munching for a while, the rate at which the flock is eating should be equal to the rate at which grass is regrowing.
 Setting our two expressions equal to each other, we can say that at steady state,

 $NRG=kAG(1-G)$